Home Articles Signs of Shame: Understanding Japanese Bondage Images

 If you watch Japanese bondage videos, or have ever flipped through old Japanese SM magazines such as Kitan Club or Sun and Moon, you’ve most likely come across an image of a bound woman to whom a handwritten sign has been attached.
 These can be mystifying for Western viewers, particularly those who can’t read a word of Japanese.
 Whatever does the sign say?
 And why is it there?

 Take, for example, the scene above, from the 2016 video “Kinbaku Kinema 2,” filmed and directed by Sugiura Norio and starring Wakabayashi Miho with bondage by Naka Akira.
 As you can see, a woman in a kimono has been perched atop a school desk with arms bound behind her back and legs widely spread and bound.
 Just beneath her bottom, taped to the desk, is a handwritten sign.
 It reads 万引少女のお母さん (manbiki shojo no okaasan, which means “mother of a shoplifting girl”).
-If I were asked to rewrite the sign for English speakers, I'd print in big, bold letters: THIS WOMAN RAISED A SHOPLIFTER!!
-Clearly, the sign is intended to increase the woman's as she is tied out as punishment for her failings as a parent.
+If I were asked to rewrite the sign for English speakers, I’d print in big, bold letters: THIS WOMAN RAISED A SHOPLIFTER!!
+Clearly, the sign is intended to increase the woman’s shame as she is tied out as punishment for her failings as a parent.

 Here’s another example by famed bondage artist Minomura Kou (real name Suma Toshiyuki (1920-2000), who also drew under the name Kita Reiko).
 Here the strategically placed sign says 売り物 (urimono, meaning “object for sale.”)